Industry in Belarus

 Belarus - Industry

-FocusEconomics panelists project that industrial production will expand 1.0% in 2020, which is down 1.3 percentage points from last month’s projection, and 1.6% in 2021.
+FocusEconomics panelists project that industrial production will increase 1.2% in 2021, which is up 0.2 percentage points from last month’s projection.
+In 2022, industrial output is seen increasing 2.9%.

 Belarus - Industry Data